diffblue/gitlab/doc/development/fe_guide/style/javascript.md

 ## Converting Strings to Integers

-When converting strings to integers, `parseInt` has a slight performance advantage over `Number`, but `Number` is semantic and can be more readable.
+When converting strings to integers, `Number` is semantic and can be more readable.
 Both are allowable, but `Number` has a slight maintainability advantage.

 **WARNING:** `parseInt` **must** include the [radix argument](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt).